alexchristy/CCDC-X/README.md

 1) `gen_random_ccdc.yml`

     This playbook will create linked clones a series of randomly chosen VMs from a node's templates.
-Requires a single argument `ref_vmid` which tells the playbook what pattern VMIDs should follow.
+Requires a single argument `router_vmid` which tells the playbook what pattern VMIDs should follow.

     With the current configuration running the example command below, the playbook will clone and create 5 VM clones with the VMIDs: 666000, 666001, 666002, 666003, 666004 assumming the VMIDs are available.
 If not it will find and assign VMIDs that are available in that theme.